 - Use the right specialist paint in the colour you have chosen to paint your tiles. use a synthetic brush to avoid brush marks and take your time to avoid running over the edges of each tile.
 Darker tiles may require multiple coats to get the finish you want.

 - Once the paint has dried you can apply new grout to the tile area.

-Bear in mind that most paints will only work on ceramic tiles and that natural stone should not be painted as it will sink into the surface of the tile.
+Yes!
+Most paints will only work on ceramic tiles - natural stone should not be painted as it will sink into the surface of the tile.

 Unless you are willing to take the step of removing and replacing the grout you need to accept that your tiles will look obviously painted.
 The paint is also unlikely to adhere very well to the grout and could start flaking off.

 You may feel that painting over tiles is a step too far, but these days the results can be fantastic.
 With tilers costing in excess of £150 a day and tiles being an expensive product, you should certainly consider saving the tiles you have if you can.
 Also it is a very environmentally friendly thing to do.

 If your landlord isn’t keen on the idea of painting, or if you just want a quicker fix to makeover your bathroom, stickers or transfers could be the perfect solution.
 Not all stickers are suitable for using in bathrooms, so look for ones which are marked as suitable for rooms with high humidity.
 If you are trying to cover up tiles which are heavily patterned or brightly coloured with stickers this can prove tricky, but if you shop for stickers which are more darkly coloured or which have a stronger, more modern pattern, you should be able to cover up the old tiles.

 Stickers and transfers are also great for injecting a bit of personality into a bland, boring bathroom which has plain white wall to ceiling tiles.
 There are dozens of internet sites selling stickers and showing you how to use them, so browse around for inspiration.